The House Between the Worlds

 The House Between the Worlds is a novel by Marion Zimmer Bradley published in 1981.

 Plot summary

-The House Between the Worlds is a novel in which graduate student Fenton experiments with drugs to trigger paranormal events.
+The House Between the Worlds is a novel in which graduate student Fenton experiments using drugs to cause paranormal events.

 Reception

 Greg Costikyan reviewed The House Between the Worlds in Ares Magazine #11 and commented that "The House Between Worlds is a pleasant fantasy with more action than is usual in a Bradley novel.
 Since Bradley stopped writing Darkover stories, her writing has suffered; she hasn't been able to develop a theme as interesting as Darkover.
 In House, she's discovered her voice again.
 It is recommended."